gear-foundation/gear-wiki/docs/gear/features/builtin-actors.md

 A BIA pallet can implement a cross-chain bridge logic that receives messages from programs, queues them, and sends them to another network based on specific logic.
 After execution on the other side, the program receives a response indicating the success or failure of the operation.
 This eliminates the need for custom intermediary nodes or teleport programs.

 The BIA can also be used to accelerate primitives for verifying ZK proofs through ECC (Elliptic Curve Cryptography), performing these calculations efficiently at the node level because they are too intensive for on-chain execution within gas limits.

-### Arbitrary Storage
-If a dApp developer prefers not to write data directly into the on-chain program's memory, a BIA can serve as an efficient storage solution.

 ## Conclusion
 BIAs elevate the capabilities of programs (smart contracts) to the user level.
 Features typically implemented through pallets and accessible only through extrinsics are now available to programs.
 This includes using balances for governance voting, issuing vouchers, allowing other actors to perform operations on behalf of the program (proxying), conducting complex computations, and much more.
 This expansion significantly enhances the functionality and potential applications of blockchain programs.